 - Add personality to your CV and don’t be afraid to experiment.
 CVs no longer have to be black and white.
 If you are applying for a creative role – be creative!

 - Ask!
 If you would like to volunteer or gain work experience with a company send a polite email, or better yet, phone them up and ask if you can apply!
 This shows you are interested and determined.

-If you would like some more information on careers, employment rights and opportunities, please visit our W.O.R.K. page.
+If you're looking for more information on careers, employment rights and opportunities, check out our W.O.R.K. campaign page.